 VAN’s dedication to long-term relationships serves the greater goal of nourishing creative communities where artists may thrive.

-The Visual Artists Network is made possible by the Andy Warhol Foundation for the Visual Arts, the Joan Mitchell Foundation, the Ford Foundation, and the Pollock-Krasner Foundation.
+The Visual Artists Network is made possible by the Andy Warhol Foundation for the Visual Arts, the Joan Mitchell Foundation, and the Ford Foundation.
 The VAN Partners also make a significant contribution to the program through their matching dollars and annual dues.